All Scripture quotations are from the American Standard Version unless otherwise noted.

 (Luke 24:44) — 44 Then he said to them, “These are my words that I spoke to you while I was still with you, that everything written about me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”
 ESV

 While Jesus came to fulfill the requirements for our salvation, He also came to fulfill the requirements for obtaining the promises to Israel.
-He is the prophesied natural “seed” of Abraham (Gal 3:16).
+He is the prophesied natural “seed” of Abraham (Gal 3:16), first spoken of as “her seed” in Genesis 3:15.
 He alone fulfilled the promises of God for Israel, for only He could.
 The promises of God always Had Christ in view.
 However, as believers, we are Abraham’s offspring not via natural descent, but spiritually in Christ:

 (Galatians 3:29) — 29 And if ye are Christ’s, then are ye Abraham’s seed, heirs according to promise.